 Seafood Dealer’s License: This license is required by any person or entity, other than the end-consumer, who purchases seafood products from a harvester unless the harvester is a licensed seafood dealer.
 Reporting requirements apply: This license and distinct and separate from seafood dealer’s licenses issued by other agencies.

-Species Endorsements: Endorsements are required of licensed commercial fishermen harvesting or landing any of the species listed in the below.
-IF the vessel has a valid trawler crew license no license or endorsement is required for crew while landing and harvesting those species with a “yes” in the “Covered by Trawler Crew License” column.
+Species Endorsements: Endorsements are required of licensed commercial fishermen harvesting or landing any of the species listed below.
+If the vessel has a valid trawler crew license no license or endorsement is required for the crew while landing and harvesting those species with a “yes” in the “Covered by Trawler Crew License” column.